Body Systems Definition

 Every living thing needs to be able to fight infection.

-This is because for every organism that’s made of delicious carbohydrates, proteins, and lipids; there’s another organism that wants to eat it.
+This is because every organism that is made of delicious carbohydrates, proteins, and lipids has another organism that wants to eat it.
 Some of these organisms are big predators, but most are microscopic pathogens that can easily fit inside us, instead of fitting us inside of them.